TEAMMATES/teammates/docs/development.md

 - Where appropriate, change the reference to "instructor" to "student".
 - `Students` → `Enroll` to add students for the course.

-**Alternative**: Run the E2E test cases, they create several student and instructor accounts in the database.
-Use one of them to log in.

 </panel>
 </br>